GLOBAL MARKETS-World shares steady, U.S. yields hover near lows ahead of fresh data | Business

 Global shares held steady while U.S. Treasury yields hovered near multi-month lows on Friday, with markets looking to U.S. consumer data as the next test of the Federal Reserve's dovish rates outlook.

-That helped counter overnight weakness in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.4%, weighed down by a 0.8% drop each in China's blue-chip index and Taiwanese shares.
+That helped counter overnight weakness in Asia where MSCI's broadest index of Asia-Pacific shares outside Japan lost 0.4%, weighed down by a 1.1% drop in China's blue-chip index and a 0.8% fall for Taiwanese shares.
 The Asian weakness was in large part driven by lackluster earnings from TSMC, Asia's biggest firm by market capitalization outside China, which saw its shares fall almost 4%.

 Looking ahead, U.S. stock futures pointed to a marginally higher open, up around 0.1%.
 Markets continue to be supported by ultra-easy monetary policy from most of the world's leading central banks, yet are skittish given the coronavirus threat and concern policymaker support could be yanked too early if inflation fears rise.